 A bakery that operates a simple website showcasing its menu, location, and contact information.
 Traffic is steady every day and remains unchanged.
 In this case:

-Predictable cloud pricing shifts the paradigm from fixed packages to transparent consumption.
+Predictable cloud pricing shifts the paradigm from fixed packages to transparent provisioning.
 Rather than choosing between pre-configured "starter," "professional," or "enterprise" tiers, you select the exact compute power, memory, and storage your application requires, with full cost visibility before you commit.

 Think of it like utilities: